Erkesto/practice/Notes/README.md

 this is a thorough guide to learning how to review someone's code, it includes things to keep in mind and how to get started.

 ## 3. ethical_hacking.md:
-Includes information from the videos and courses on ethical hacking that I think were important
+Includes information from the videos and courses on ethical hacking that I think were important.

 ## 4. github.txt:
 this is a compilation of everything I have learned about GitHub.